h2oai/sparkling-water/doc/src/site/sphinx/deployment/load_mojo.rst

 The loaded model is an immutable instance, so it's not possible to change the configuration of the model during its existence.
-On the other hand, the model can be configured during its creation via ``H2OMOJOSettings``, in Scala:
+On the other hand, the model can be configured during its creation via ``H2OMOJOSettings``:

 .. content-tabs::